emilio-berti/git-novice/_episodes/01-general_introduction.md

 As much as possible this course is designed to be a hands-on experience with as many practical exercises as possible.

-## Ice breaker
+## Presentations

 > Ice breaker
 > -------------
 >
-> -   Give your name
+> -   Tell us your name
 >
-> -   Give the name of your group (Theory in Biodiversity, Biodiversity Conservation, etc.)
+> -   Tell us the name of your group (Theory in Biodiversity, Biodiversity Conservation, etc.)
 >
 > -   Define your research using a single word (e.g., "legumes").
 >